robo-txt/stealth-oxide/README.md

 Use it for authorized browser automation, compatibility testing, diagnostics, and reproducible QA environments.

+> **Testing only:** Use `stealth-oxide` only for authorized browser automation,
+> research, and quality assurance.
+Do not use it to evade access controls or
+> security systems, or against sites and systems without permission.

 ## What you can do

 - Start from coherent Linux, macOS, or Windows Chrome profiles.